MEGATeamMU/Data-Science-RoadMap/README.md

 > **Data Science** is an interdisciplinary field that focuses on extracting knowledge from data sets which are typically huge in amount.
 The field encompasses analysis, preparing data for analysis, and presenting findings to inform high-level decisions in an organization.

 ## Getting Started 🚀
+> In this roadmap I will recommend `Python`, although you may encounter `R` in more Data Analytics related jobs.
+Python mastery will come with time - learn enough basics to be able to read code and implement some simple projects with it.

 # Beginner Level 👇